kdeldycke/live_browser/README.md

 Test Accounts
 -------------

 Here is a list of account created for tests.
-I'm sure they violates Microsoft's TOS but I need some real meat to play with the API
+I'm sure they violates Microsoft's TOS but I need some real meat to play with the APIi.

 Windows Live accounts: